RetroAchievements/docs/docs/developer-docs/real-examples/using-add-source-and-deltas-for-collectibles-and-similar-achievements.md

-# Using Add Source and Deltas for Collectibles and Similar Achievements
+# Using `AddSource` and Deltas for Collectibles and Similar Achievements

-In this example is a simple way one can utilize the Add Source flag in their achievement logic.
+In this example is a simple way one can utilize the `AddSource` flag in their achievement logic.

 We'll look at an achievement from [Suikoden (PlayStation)](https://retroachievements.org/game/11255) entitled [Treasure Hunter - Dragon Knights' Domain](http://retroachievements.org/Achievement/80100):